DJDanl/cpp-docs.pt-br/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parâmetros

-*POS*
+*POS*<br/>
 O número da posição ou subscrito do elemento para referência no vetor.

 ### <a name="return-value"></a>Valor de retorno